Harmon Killebrew

-Harmon Clayton Killebrew Jr. (/ˈkɪlᵻbruː/; June 29, 1936 – May 17, 2011), nicknamed "The Killer" and "Hammerin' Harmon", was an American professional baseball first baseman, third baseman, and left fielder.
-He was a prolific power hitter who spent most of his 22-year career in Major League Baseball with the Minnesota Twins.
-At the time of his retirement Killebrew had the fifth-most home runs in major league history.
+Harmon Clayton Killebrew Jr. (/ˈkɪlᵻbruː/; June 29, 1936 – May 17, 2011), nicknamed "the Killer" and "Hammerin' Harmon", was an American professional baseball player as a first baseman, third baseman, and left fielder.
+He spent most of his 22-year career in Major League Baseball (MLB) with the Minnesota Twins.
+A prolific power hitter, Killebrew had the fifth-most home runs in major league history at the time of his retirement.
 He was second only to Babe Ruth in American League (AL) home runs, and was the AL career leader in home runs by a right-handed batter.
 Killebrew was inducted into the National Baseball Hall of Fame in 1984.